CareFudundae/delta_firmware/README.md

 # delta_firmware
 levisonofed

-This repo contains the most recent working firmware for my FolgerTech 2020 Kossel 3d printer.
+This repo contains the firmware for my FolgerTech 2020 Kossel 3d printer.